So, tell us a little bit about yourself. What’s your story?

 What motivates you on a daily basis?
 What is your why?

-Lastly, what are your top 5 pieces of advice you can share to others in your industry?
+Lastly, what are your top 5 pieces of advice you can share with others in your industry?

 One, ruthless consistency is your best friend.
 Talent isn’t enough.
 Execute the little disciplines that pay, every single day, consistently, and over a long period of time.
 Learn to master the mundane so that you create long term wealth.
 Two, energy is everything.
 Create it, protect it and share it.
 Your energy is your superpower.
 Three, get a mentor!!
 Success leaves clues, so humble yourself enough to realize many others have created what you are hoping to.
 Four, go long term.
 You will never create a long-term income with a short-term mindset.
 Our business is not a get rich quick… it’s a get rich steady.
 Five, get a mirror.
 My mentor taught me that it is the best tool in the business!
 Anything less than total responsibility will hold you back from your greatness!